TheLogeek/TheLogeek/README.md

 - 👋 Hi, I’m Logeek
 - 👀 I’m interested in Software development,Machine learning...
 - 🌱 I’m currently learning Java,SQL,JavaScript
-- 💞️ I’m looking to collaborate on Software development
+- 💞️ I’m looking to collaborate on Software development and Machine Learning
 - 📫 How to reach me on whatsapp: +2348023710562
 - 😄 Pronouns: He/him